 This is because the Vidyard for Marketo integration uses the Munchkin tracking cookie on your pages to perform several valuable tasks, each of which requires an API call:

-- The Vidyard Player and the Marketo work together to identify your viewers
+- The Vidyard Player and the Marketo work together to identify your viewers when a player loads.

 - As the viewer reaches successive milestones in your video, Vidyard passes engagement data to lead records in Marketo